search icon search iconSearch A-Z Index Members IconOnline Giving/Members Portal

 Are there guidelines for volunteering in the nursery?

 Our goal is for every family and child to feel "so loved" by our church and by God through their experience here.
-In order to achieve this goal, we will need a minimum of one volunteer to every four children that join our nursery.
-We will strive to find volunteers called by God to serve our children and families.
-These volunteers will be asked to commit to serve 1-2 times per month (at a minimum of one service time).
-This means 20-40 volunteers are needed.
+In order to achieve this goal, we utilize volunteers to assist Room Mothers.
+We strive to find and train those called by God to serve our children and families.
+These volunteers are asked to serve one hour, 1-2 times per month.

 What is the sickness policy?

 Children who show any visible signs of illness should not be allowed into the classroom.
-When addressing this issue with parents, assure them that we want their child in the nursery ministry as soon as they are feeling better.
-If you continually have a problem with a sick child, enlist the help of your Room Mom.
-If an illness is discovered after a child is in the classroom, remove the child from the other children and ask your RM to locate the parents.
+If an illness is discovered after a child is in the classroom, the child is removed from other children and a parent is notified.

-Upon the recommendations of the Committee on Control of Infectious Diseases of the American Academy of Pediatrics, a child should not be taken from the home when any of the following conditions exist:
+Upon the recommendations of the Committee on Control of Infectious Diseases of the American Academy of Pediatrics, a child should remain at home when any of the following conditions exist:

 • Fever